 BE IT FURTHER RESOLVED that this resolution be included in the minutes of this meeting, and a copy be presented to Dr. J. Bernard Machen and Chris Machen in recognition of the Board's appreciation and gratitude.

 Steven M. Scott, Chair

 At m.
-Down me
+A case mes